Surface projections of the heart

 - The left border corresponds to a line drawn from the inferior border of the second left costal cartilage to the intersection point between the fifth left intercostal space and midclavicular line.
 More simply, the line interconnects the left ends of the superior and inferior borders of the heart.

-Learn more about heart anatomy using the following videos and quizzes:
+Learn more about heart anatomy using the following resources:

 Heart valves are placed between the heart chambers and at the roots of great vessels.
 Their function is to force blood to flow in only one direction, preventing backflow (regurgitation) due to intra-arterial pressure.
 In that way, the direction of blood flow is always constant and unidirectional throughout the human body.
 Therefore, valves are extremely important!
 Next time you hear an abnormal sound during valve auscultation, realize the impact of the pathology on the patient's entire circulatory system..